 How to Grow Strawberries

 Many people are familiar with the big garden strawberries.
 While the garden strawberry is large, it lacks the fragrance and intense flavour of the smaller wild varieties.
 Wild strawberries, also known as woodland strawberries, are much smaller but are packed with strawberry flavour!
 The taste is not comparable.
-Wild strawberries are everbearing, and will start to produce in the spring to late fall.
-It will be one of the first plants to come up in the spring especially if they are under a big pile of leaves to give them some shelter; The leaves will protect them from the wind and give your strawberry plants a huge head start.
+Wild strawberries are everbearing and will start to produce in the spring to late fall.
+It will be one of the first plants to come up in the spring, especially if they are under a big pile of leaves to give them some shelter; The leaves will protect them from the wind and give your strawberry plants a considerable head start.

 Alpine strawberries are another wild variety that is cold-tolerant.
 The plants are more prolific than wild strawberries, and the berries are larger.
 The alpine strawberry is also very delicious as the woodland berries are, and it is also everbearing.
 Alpine strawberries do not produce runners, as well as some varieties of the woodland strawberry.
 ‘Runners’ are shoots that the plant sends out away from itself that eventually produce roots and starts another strawberry plant.
 All wild strawberry plants will reproduce by seed.
 Garden strawberries are hybrid plants and will not reproduce true to seed.

 Once established, your wild strawberry plants will do very well on their own.
 They are low-maintenance plants and will spread over time.
 The plants will produce quite a few berries in the first year.
 By the second year, it will be in full berry production all season long.
 While the berries are small, it is worth the effort to harvest them after you experience their fantastic flavour!